Laura DeBow

 “Because until a handsome man delivers me a note at work, I’m living vicariously through you.”

 Natalie gripped Hannah’s arm.
-“For the love, will you please just read it?”
+“For the love, just read it!”

-Hannah snickered at Natalie’s dramatics.
+Hannah snickered.
 “Yes, ma’am, opening now.”
 Deliberately, she ran a finger under the flap, loosening the seal.
 Her heart took on an unexpected thumping.

 Dear Hannah,